 While at Harvard Law School, Jason was a research assistant for Professor Arthur Miller and helped to revise Federal Practice & Procedure, the leading treatise on civil procedure.

-- Retained by Gilead to prepare the post-judgment briefing after its competitor Merck/Idenix was awarded the largest patent verdict in history ($2.5 billion) for infringement of a single patent.
-In post-trial briefing the Court found the patent invalid for lack of enablement, overturning the verdict in its entirety.
+- Retained by Gilead Sciences to prepare the post-judgment briefing after its competitor Merck/Idenix was awarded the largest patent verdict in history ($2.5 billion) for infringement of a single patent.
+In post-trial briefing the court found the patent invalid for lack of enablement, overturning the verdict in its entirety.
 This was the first time that the presiding judge had ever reversed a major patent verdict after a jury trial.

 - Obtained a defense verdict for Gilead Sciences in a contract litigation over whether Gilead owed a bonus payment under a merger agreement related to Gilead's cancer-fighting PI3K inhibitor Zydelig.
 Following a trial, the Delaware Court of Chancery issued a complete defense verdict, rejecting the plaintiff's claim for damages.
 The Delaware Supreme Court affirmed the verdict.
 The verdict garnered heavy attention from the business media because of the novel strategy employed before the Chancellor.